 a quick-start guide (with a FREE LESSON just below)

-Twenty-five years ago, at the age of 30, only three years after meeting my teacher, Nat Riddles, I was already beginning to achieve my dreams.
+Twenty-five years ago, at the age of 30, only three years after meeting my harmonica teacher, Nat Riddles, I was already beginning to achieve my dreams.
 Here's a Swatch watch ad I made in 1988 with Harlem guitar legend Sterling "Mr. Satan" Magee.
 (Sterling and I are still a team, more than 25 years later.)
 I can help teach you how to play like this:

 And the priorities I set--including the techniques and styles I introduce through my lessons and the list of Top-20 players I point you towards--can save you valuable time.
-(I'm an internationally-known blues performer and a harmonica teacher with more than 25 years of experience ministering to players of all levels, including hundreds of beginners just like you.)
+(I'm an internationally-known blues performer and a harmonica teacher with more than 25 years of experience ministering to players of all levels, including thousands of beginners just like you.)

 LEARN HARMONICA HERE?
 YES YOU CAN!